osaether/dbus-tsmppt/README.md

 dbus-tsmppt
 ===========

-This application reads essential charging data from a remote Tristar MPPT 60 controller and publish it on the D-Bus.
+This application reads essential charging data from a Morningstar Tristar MPPT 60 charge controller and publish it on the D-Bus.
 It is designed to run on the Victron Color Control (CCGX) but can easily be modified to run on other systems.

 Building
 ========